shubham-mehar/Schedule-Graph-Assignment/README.md

 # Scheduling Graph
 This is a React application that displays a scheduling graph chart based on data from a JSON file.
 The graph chart shows the count of schedules by date and time.
-It also displays the prior scheduling time distribution for a selected period and the scheduling by hour for a selected date.

 # Usage
 1. On the home page, the scheduling graph chart is displayed.